MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 For storage of the logs, we can setup customized buckets that can be configured to have 3650 days of log retentions.

 For visualization and plotting, logs can be passed to the elastic cloud on GCP through Pub/Sub message sharing.
-For the details, please see this tutorial on how to export logs to elastic cloud: https://cloud.google.com/community/tutorials/exporting-stackdriver-elasticcloud
+We decided to hold the elastic stack by ourselves on our k8s clusters.

+Most of the setup would be capture in a terraform modules, except the management of secret and service accounts since it's not safe to expose those in terraform states.

 In summary, we need to setup a micro-service for each corresponding system and we also need to setup separate log buckets and log sinks for them.